 We’d love to see you at the next Peer Connections Workshop.
 Check out our upcoming dates and topics, and register to attend.View upcoming workshops

 Looking for Peer or Family Peer Mentorship?
 Or thinking about training to become a valued Peer Mentor?

 Toll free: 1-877-422-1112

-Peer Support FAQ
+Peer Program FAQ

 The peer match stays intact if the client is working towards active goals and has inquiries, typically two years post-injury.
 It is also possible that the goals change.
 For example, someone may first be interested in topics such as bowel and bladder, or sexual function, and their goal later graduates to wheelchair maintenance or employment.
 It is not uncommon to have clients sign back on for peer support years after ending their client status with SCIO.

 Family members of someone who sustains a spinal cord injury can find a great deal of support, information and relief through peer support.
 They can talk with someone who has found ways to deal with similar physical, emotional and financial challenges.
-Some of the subjects a family member and their peer support volunteer may discuss include personal care issues, how to relate to medical professionals, community resources, and the daily issues that come up unexpectedly.
+Some of the subjects a family member and their family peer mentor may discuss include personal care issues, how to relate to medical professionals, community resources, and the daily issues that come up unexpectedly.

-A diverse range of subjects is covered between someone with an SCI and their Peer Support Volunteer, including self-care (bowel and bladder), sexuality, transportation, housing, assistive devices/equipment, employment parenting, recreation and leisure.
+A diverse range of subjects is covered between someone with an SCI and their Peer Support Mentor, including self-care (bowel and bladder), sexuality, transportation, housing, assistive devices/equipment, employment parenting, recreation and leisure.
 We’ve heard from many on both sides of the equation that peer support relationships are like none other.
 There’s a bond through understanding and shared experiences, which leads to clarity and solutions.